ArthurDanjou/artchat/content/writings/what-is-machine-learning.md

 ---
 ::

-With this overview of ML types, let’s now focus on supervised learning, the most widely used approach, and explore how to choose the right model.
+With this overview of ML types, let's now focus on supervised learning, the most widely used approach, and explore how to choose the right model.

 ## 3 - Three Considerations for Choosing a Supervised Learning Model